pytennessee/pytn-2020/speaking/proposing-a-talk.md

 * **Sept 2** - Call for Papers opens
 * **October 14** - Call for Papers closes
 * **November 4** - Acceptance/standby/rejection emails will be sent
-* **December 1** - Schedule will be posted on {{ site.data.event.abbreviation }} website
+* **December 1** - Schedule will be posted on {{ site.data.event.short_abbreviation }} website
 * **{{ site.data.event.dates }}** - Talks will be given at {{ site.data.event.full_abbreviation }}

 ## Topics and Advice

-Acceptable topics at {{ site.data.event.abbreviation }} cover a wide range.
+Acceptable topics at {{ site.data.event.short_abbreviation }} cover a wide range.
 As long as your topic can be reasonably seen as relating to Python, it's a great candidate for a talk.
 Of course not all talks have to be technical in nature.
 {{ site.data.event.short_name }} strives to create a conference with a good balance between technical talks and professional skills talks.
 Want to talk about Django?
 Perfect.